Supportive. Encouraging. Start their journey to better dental health today.

 We know how important your teeth are – without them, you can’t smile, talk or eat as easily or as confidently.
 That’s why it’s so important to take care of them, right from those first signs when they show in the gums just a few months after birth.
 From an appropriate toothpaste to the perfect brush for your child, we’ll help ensure your child is motivated to take care of their teeth.

-We recommend you bring your child to the Dentist at around 1 year of age.
+We recommend to bring your child to see a children’s dentist at around 1 year of age.
 The earlier you introduce them to the Dentist, the easier it is to form those good habits that will continue with them for life.
 You can also help avoid fear of the Dentist in later life if your child is familiar with the practice, team and processes from a young age.

 Many of our team are parents themselves, and understand the unique care and gentle approach children need.
-Our practice is well-known for being friendly, warm and welcoming, which helps make children feel happy and comfortable during their treatment.
+Our children’s dentist in Clerkenwell, Farringdon is well-known for being friendly, warm and welcoming, which helps make children feel happy and comfortable during their treatment.

 Age and stage dictate, so always look out for this when choosing products for your child.
 Next, choose a toothpaste with the appropriate fluoride count – at least 1000ppm for under-threes, and between 1350pmm-1500ppm for over-sevens.
 Finally, use the right amount of toothpaste; the rule of thumb is to use a pea-sized amount, but toddlers need only a smear.